A new solution of the fermionic mass hierarchy of the standard model: Introduction

 Thus masses of fermions are recovered through higher order effective operators having the following structure :

 where $y$ is the coupling constant.
-The flavon field acquires a vacuum-expectation value (VEV) $\langle \text{ {\dn k}} \rangle $ which breaks the flavour $U(1)_F$ symmetry spontaneously.
+The flavon field acquires a vacuum-expectation value (VEV) $\langle \chi \rangle $ which breaks the flavour $U(1)_F$ symmetry spontaneously.

 The new physics scale $\Lambda$ can be anywhere between the weak and the Planck scale.
-The only essential condition is the ratio $ \dfrac{\langle \text{ {\dn k}} \rangle} { \Lambda} $ should be much smaller than unity.
-The effect of flavon field $\text{ {\dn k}} $ will be observably very small in the limit where the scale of new physics $\Lambda$ is larger than the weak scale.
-However, the scenario where the symmetry breaking scale is near the weak scale is promisingly interesting from the phenomenological point of view keeping in mind that Large Hadron Collider is about to enter in its high luminosity phase.
+The only essential condition is the ratio $ \dfrac{\langle \chi \rangle} { \Lambda} $ should be much smaller than unity.
+The effect of flavon field will be observably very small in the limit where the scale of new physics $\Lambda$ is larger than the weak scale.
+However, the scenario where the symmetry breaking scale is near the weak scale is promisingly interesting from the phenomenological point of view for the high luminosity phase of the Large Hadron Collider.
 Hence, the crucial question is how low this scale could be given the present bounds on flavour-changing and CP-violating processes.

 This interesting question depends on the underlying unknown dynamics, for instance whether abelian flavour symmetry $U(1)_F$ is local or global.
 For instance a gauged abelian flavour symmetry $U(1)_F$ can affect low energy phenomenology via exchange of the corresponding gauge boson.
 If it is global and spontaneously broken the there must exists a massless Goldestone boson.